 Antiquity to 1900

-“Ecology” is a far broader term than we perceive.
-As already discussed, despite being closely associated with environmental sciences, the philosophy of relationships between biological systems (the actual definition of ecology) can apply almost anywhere.
-The philosophy behind the various and sometimes disparate sciences emerged in the late 19th century out of the growing interest in natural sciences - botany, zoology, and environmentalism mostly.
-Some argue that awareness of species and their relationships began with Aristotle, although his writings on the matter are largely lost.
-Aristotle's student Theophrastus (4) described relationships between plants and animals but this was from a philosophical rather than a scientific perspective.
+Despite being closely associated with environmental sciences, the philosophy of relationships between biological systems - which is the actual definition of ecology - emerged as a formal discipline only in the late 19th century.
+Some argue awareness of species relationships began with Aristotle, though his writings on the matter are largely lost.
+Aristotle's student Theophrastus described relationships between plants and animals, but from a philosophical rather than scientific perspective.

 The Sub-Disciplines of Ecology